thatoneolib/senko/docs/source/api/cogs/settings.rst

 Exceptions
 **********

-The following exceptions may be raised by :class:`~cogs.settings.SettingsCog`:
+When modifying the settings for a guild or user the following exceptions may be raised:

 .. autoexception:: cogs.settings.UnknownSetting